tonethar/IGM-330-Fall-2018/exams/sample-midterm-exam.md

 <hr/>

-6. Given a page that has a select box with the id `dropdown1`, write JS code to attach a change event to the select box.
+6. Given a page that has a select box with the id `dropdown1`, write JS code to attach a `change` event to the select box.
 When the chosen dropdown item is changed, your function should print the current `value` of the dropdown

 <hr/>

-7. In the following example, `myNum` is which kind of scope?
+7. In the following example, `myNum` is in which kind of scope?

 ```js
 <script>